Skyfighter64/ALUP/README.md

 - It's connection based, meaning it first establishes a connection between two devices using some initial parameters (as described in the detailed documentation) and then sends RGB Data continuously

-- It's a transport layer protocol, therefore independent of the type of physical connection.
+- It's an application layer protocol, therefore independent of the type of physical connection.
-    For the requirements it has for the physical connection and underlying protocols, see [Requirements]((https://github.com/Skyfighter64/ALUP/blob/master/Documentation/Documentation_en-us.md#requirements)
+    For the requirements it has for the physical connection and underlying protocols, see [Requirements](https://github.com/Skyfighter64/ALUP/blob/master/Documentation/Documentation_en-us.md#requirements)

 - Support for custom configuration values (See: [Configuration format](https://github.com/Skyfighter64/ALUP/blob/master/Documentation/Documentation_en-us.md#commands))
 - Support for subprograms (See: [Commands](https://github.com/Skyfighter64/ALUP/blob/master/Documentation/Documentation_en-us.md#commands))